akliang/cooklang-cookbook/README.md

 - wrap all API calls to auto-append header?
 - figure out where the "stir-fry-string-beans" call is coming from
 - try to refactor API and frontend so they are DRYer (view recipe and edit recipe make same API hit, add recipe and edit recipe are very similar)
-- add delete recipe flash message
 - change "back" button on edit recipe based on context
-- check cursor-pointer for all buttons
 - figure out all nav paths (back, cancel, what helpful buttons on each page)
-- do not show bookmark button if it's your own recipe
-- why can't session cookie be Secure?
+- why can't session cookie be Secure? (or set samesite)
+- add padding to main layout so nav bar doesn't cover things (bonus: move navbar to main structure and toggle?)
+- make recipe title (slug) unique
+- make upload image prettier

 ## Wishlist
 - wysiwyg